Registered at birth – George Edwin French.

 Eric Roy French, at school, born March 1926, Ipswich.

 George lost two sons in the Second World War:

-Jack Edwin French, died from a shrapnel injury, during bombing on the 12th May 1944, aged 26, at POW Camp Stalag IV B. He was a Gunner, service number 953067, in the Royal Artillery, 67 Medium Regiment.
+Jack Edwin French, died from a shrapnel injury, during an Allied air bombing on the 12th May 1944, aged 26, at POW Camp Stalag IV B. He was a Gunner, service number 953067, in the Royal Artillery, 67 Medium Regiment.
 Jack was buried at Prague War Cemetery, Czech Republic.

 Alfred Edgar French, died on the 6th March 1942, aged 26.
 He was a Sapper, service number 1883555, in the Royal Engineers, 1 Field Squadron.
 Alfred is remembered on the Alamein Memorial, Egypt.

 George is also remembered on the war memorial at the Town Hall, Ipswich.